jacurtis813/third-lesson/README.md

 * using the css properties that we have learned, center all the content without changing previous css.
 * Begin the photo challenge assignment
 * Complete insight on how to use float and apply the margin
+* Run complete review on CSS skills learned and apply